emerald-geomodelling/beryllium/README.md

 TEM processing pipeline and filter repository.
 This allows you to easily construct reproducible workflows for filtering and averaging your data prior to inversion.

 ## [SimPEG SimpleEM](https://github.com/emerald-geomodelling/simpeg/tree/simpleem3)
 Streamlined inversion of AEM data in a libaarhus container on top of the ordinary SimPEG tools for TEM data.
+More detailed documentation and notebooks showcasing how to use SimpleEM can be found in [the example repo](https://github.com/emerald-geomodelling/simpeg-simpleem-examples).

 ## [libaarhusxyz](https://github.com/emerald-geomodelling/libaarhusxyz)
 Container for electromagnetic geophysical measuerement data and resistivity models as well as parser for the XYZ family of formats and export functionality for a variety of visualization and mapping format.
 Supported data formats include